Intilery/intilery.github.io/docs/roadmap/roadmap.md

 ## Q3 2021

-### Journeys
-Minor enhancements to Journeys including the ability to terminate a journey on an incoming event and the display of the active journeys against the customer as live data not reporting.

-### Schema
+### Push Notifications
-UX Enhancements for usability of updating and viewing schema.
+Integration of Mobile Push and Web Push messages into Campaign Delivery

 ## Q4 2021

 ### Aggregations
-Enable communications to include grouping of data passed into the system from events, e.g. future bookings, order history, current basket, next delivery, first policy.
+Enable campaigns to include grouping of data passed into the system from events, e.g. future bookings, order history, current basket, next delivery, first policy.

-Add configuration to link in your data warehouse or APIs so that it can be pulled into communications sent to your customers. e.g. stock availability, up to date pricing.
+Add configuration to link in your data warehouse or APIs so that it can be pulled into campaigns sent to your customers. e.g. stock availability, up to date pricing.

 The use of the event aggregations and data warehouse to be made available for use in journeys, audiences and personalisations.

+## Q1 2022

 ### Customer Grouping
 Sometimes you’re not talking to a customer, but an account or other ‘group’ with multiple customers attached.
 We’re making this grouping available so you can create and talk to the groups.

-## Q1 2022

-### Push Notifications
-Integration of Mobile Push and Web Push messages into Campaign Delivery

 ### Campaign Scheduling and Limits